 10 Henrietta Boldewahn & John Schoblaski's gravestone in Riverside Cemetary in Oshkosh, Wisconsin

 11 One of Henreitta's sons served in World War 1.
 This is an application for a miliary headstone after John Schoblaski Jr died in 1935

 13 John Schoblaski's gravestone in Riverside Cemetary, Oshkosh WI

-14 One of Henrietta's daughters Mary.
-She married Andrew G Miller and had 2 children.
+15 One of Henrietta's daughters Mary.
+She was born in 1880, married Andrew G Miller and had 2 children.

 16 Close-up of Mary Schoblaski Miller.
 In the photo she is standing with her cousin Meta Boldewahn Zimmerman.

 17 Mary married twice and died in 1958.

 20 Her daughter Anna (sometimes spelled Anne) was born in the 1880s (some census records put her birthdate at 1876).
 She maried Wilfred Russell and died in 1946.